 Flowers: White to pale lilac, several in short clusters at leaf axils; 5 petals, partially fused, split to base on upper side so that petal lobes spread fanlike into a lower lip.

-A fleshy, sub-spherical drupe, green then white, 8–12 mm (0.3–0.5 in) long, with sepal lobes persistent at tip.
+Fruit: A fleshy, sub-spherical drupe, green then white, 0.3–0.5 inches long, with sepal lobes persistent at tip.

-1. Identification and Biology of Nonnative Plants in Florida’s Natural Areas
+UF IFAS Assessment of Non-Native Plants in Florida’s Natural Areas